 - Can children try Little Aths before joining?

 - Do athletes wear a uniform?

-The Little Athletic year begins in October and runs through to September the follow year.
+The Little Athletic year generally starts mid to late September and runs through to March the following year.
 You can register at any time during the athletic year, provided you meet the age requirements.
 A Registration Day is usually held in early September at Knox Park.
 For dates and times, please check the Calendar.

 2017-18 Season Costs (full season):